-Montgomery form is not used in any of the operations (as we can use barret reduction with only +1 bits in the multiplier to keep the architecture simpler).
+Montgomery form is not used in any of the operations (as we can use RAM lookup table technique for the modular reduction).

 All point operations can be given inputs in affine or jacobian coordinates, but outputs will be in JB unless otherwise stated.
 There is not a specific instruction for converting to affine coordinates because you can get the same result by multiplying the point element (Fp or Fp2) by INV-ELEMENT(MUL-ELEMENT(Z, Z)).